NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Tropical archipelago paradise — volcanic landscapes, ancient temples, world-class surf, and a Bali digital nomad scene unlike anywhere else Bali — The Nomad Capital of Asia, Exceptional Value for Money, World-Class Surf & Nature are among the top reasons expats choose Indonesia.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Indonesia straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Indonesia — straight to your inbox.